iamsiva11/Keras-Deeplearn/README.md

 Keras is a minimalist, highly modular neural networks library, written in Python and capable of running on top of either TensorFlow or Theano.

-I'll be Documenting the stuffs I have learnt, wish I had known while I started working With Keras.
+This repo will serve as a guide, I wish I had known while starting out  Keras.